steinuil/negoto-old-and-busted/README.md

 ## TODO
 - [X] Render the thread pages.
 - [ ] Images (kinda) and webbums.
+  - [ ] Thumbnails for said images and webbums.
 I guess ImageMagick and ffmpeg will do.
 - [X] Actual support for multiple boards.
   * Board creation a shit.
 It's completely possible though.
 - [ ] Control panel for the mods or whatever.